FonzMP/wess_standings/NOTES.md

 # WESS Standings for current Season

 - Will scrape https://iridewess.com/events/ to get race list, and then list details, or results from each race.
-	1. Previous races results
-		a.
-Previous Results will be displayed if the race is completed.
-	2. Future races name / date / time / location

 - Challenges / additional thoughts
 	- How to make this fail proof for future?